pat676/PI-Universal-Remote/Hardware/README.md

 2. Connect ground to ground.
 Suggested Pin: 6
 3. Connect TXD on the HM-10 to pin 10 on the raspberry
-4. Connect RXD on the HM-10 to pin 8 on the raspberry The HM-10 RXD is designed for 3.3V.
-Since the PI pins are 5V you should use a voltage divider in order to not damage the HM-10 module
+4. Connect RXD on the HM-10 to pin 8 on the raspberry

 IR-leds connections:
 1. Connect the long legs of the IR-Led to 3.3V Suggested PIN: 17
 2. Connect the short leg of the IR-Led to the transistors collector pin(Google the data-sheet for your transistor to find the pin-out of your transistor).
-3. Connect the emitter pin of the transistors to ground
+3. Connect the emitter pin of the transistors to ground through a 20Ohm resistor
-4. Connect the transistor base to a 10kOhm resistor and connect the other end of the resistor to pin 40.
+4. Connect the transistor base to a 2k Ohm resistor and connect the other end of the resistor to pin 40.
 (Other pins can be used, but you have to change the GPIO_OUT constant at the top of the IRRemoteControllInterface.py file.
 These constants use the GPIONumbering, not the physical numbering.)